matijapiskorec/archlinux-usb/fish.md

 Clear the screen while leaving the current line: `Ctrl+l`

 Bash specific:
 Edit the current command in your text editor: `Ctrl-x-e`

+## Autosuggestions

+Fish offers autosuggestions while you type.
+To accept the whole suggestion: `[left arrow]` or `Control f` To accept one word of the suggestion: `Alt f`